-Unsurprisingly, you will not be able to find any Player prosecuted for online casino or poker activity.
-The ability to enforce the law is extremely high effort with the act of online gambling probably see on par with jaywalking.
-Although there is a small risk of being prosecuted, there is no precedence of law enforcement agencies taking such actions.
+Surprisingly prior to legalization, you could not find any instances whereby a Player was prosecuted for supposedly “illegal” online casino or poker activity.
+The ability to enforce the previous law (albeit grey) was extremely high effort.
+Law enforcement agencies naturally saw the act of online gambling as on par with jaywalking.

-Michigan ranks as the 11th in the US for playing at offshore online casinos.
-Wagering an estimated $21.2 million per year, it ranks just above Arizona and behind Washington.
+As an interesting point: Michigan ranks as the 11th in the US for playing at offshore online casinos.
+Michigan Players wager an estimated $21.2 million per year, it ranks just above Arizona and behind Washington.
 The state with the largest wagering for offshore online casino is California at $180 million.

 Overview of Michigan Casinos